Location: Van Emden Lecture Theatre, Edith Morley Building, Whiteknights Campus [Find on map]

 Open in Practice 2019: Opportunities and Challenges is a full-day multidisciplinary conference on the theme of Open Research for academics, research students, research managers and support staff at the University of Reading.

-Topics to be discussed include: how universities can support Open Research; Open Research in education; scientific publication and peer review for the 21st century; increasing access to research in the Humanities; and future directions for Open Research.
+Topics to be discussed include: how universities can support Open Research; University initiatives in Open Research; scientific publication and peer review for the 21st century; increasing access to research in the Humanities; and future directions for Open Research.

 The programme will feature:

-- keynotes from Dr Danny Kingsley, Deputy Director, Scholarly Communication & Research Services, Cambridge University Library; and Professor Stephen Curry, Professor of Structural Biology, Imperial College London;
+- keynotes from Dr Danny Kingsley, Deputy Director, Scholarly Communication & Research Services, Cambridge University Library; and Professor Stephen Curry, Professor of Structural Biology, Imperial College London (and Guardian columnist);

 - presentations from University academics who are implementing open practices in their work;